axibase/atsd/administration/ssl-lets-encrypt.md

 This instruction describes the process of installing and renewing SSL certificates in ATSD using [EFF Certbot](https://certbot.eff.org) agent.

-The Certbot maybe located on the same machine where ATSD is running or on a remote machine in a centralized PKI management environment.
+The Certbot maybe located on the same server where ATSD is running or on a remote server in a centralized PKI management environment.

 Before you start, determine the DNS name where ATSD is installed.
 For the purpose of examples below, lets assume the DNS name is `atsd.company.com`.